Official Competition Rules, Regulations, Details, and Stuff

 - Event Publicity: Publicity is very important to this competition.
 It makes the competition possible and also will pay dividents for students as individuals and their schools.

-- Teams can expect to be interviewed three or four times during the months before the competition and during the actual competition as well.
+- Teams can expect to be interviewed a couple of times during the competition.

 - Publicity interviews will be hosted on the competition website as well as on major HPC publications like HPCwire, InsideHPC, and others.